openhab/openhab-docs/installation/linux.md

 * **Official Release**

-  Contains a stable release with tested features passed the test of time from the builds below.
+  The stable builds contain the latest official release with tested features.

   Add the **openHAB 2 Stable Repository** to your systems apt sources list: